kedro-org/kedro/docs/source/06_resources/01_faq.md

 +----------------+---------------------------------------------------------------------------------------------------+
 ```

-## What version of Python does Kedro use?
+## What version of Python does Kedro support?

-Kedro is built for Python 3.5, 3.6, 3.7 and 3.8.
+Kedro is built for Python 3.6, 3.7 and 3.8.

 ## How do I upgrade Kedro?